damienmortini/starter/README.md

 * `dev` to launch the development version from `src` folder

   If not specified it will try to load the bundled `index.js` file from the `build` folder and fallback to `src` if it can't find it.

+NB: As Safari doesn't completely support ES6 atm, if you're targetting it, "es2015" needs to be set to true in jspm.config.js